My 2003: From “Turning” to “Turned”

 - My maternal grandmother (“Grandmother Stockdale”) and ancestral link to the Eitelman family died just short of her 96th birthday.

-- Flew to Concord, California to meet with Jeff Mordkowitz and Paul Johnston to begin merger discussions and resolved the major issues related to Paul’s and Emily’s employment.
+- Flew to Concord, California to begin merger discussions with the International Society and resolved the major issues related to their two employees employment.

 - Began working with a graphic artist at The Color Place on the graphics needed for the NCTE convention.

-- Drove to Milwaukee with Stacy to attend the Alverno advanced general semantics class taught by Andrea Johnson; I helped Andrea and Milton Dawes teach, and Stacy attended as a student for 3 hours of credit toward her Communications degree; Stacy flew back to DFW by herself, changing planes in Atlanta to get back for a John Mayer concert.
+- Drove to Milwaukee with Stacy to attend the Alverno advanced general semantics class taught by Andrea; I helped teach and Stacy attended as a student for 3 hours of credit toward her Communications degree; Stacy flew back to DFW by herself, changing planes in Atlanta to get back for a John Mayer concert.
 (I’m sorry, that should be THE John Mayer concert.)